by: cristina strunk on may 2nd, 2022

 about cristina strunk

-cristina strunk is a design principal at 瑞士vs喀麦隆亚盘赔率 . she is committed to creating meaningful learning experiences for students and teachers. cristina has spent the last ten years teaching, coaching, and working deeply with curriculum. she began her career in new orleans, serving as a founding staff member at harriet tubman charter school. during her time there, cristina was a middle school interventionist, reading teacher, the middle school data leader, and also worked to revise the ela curriculum to better meet the diverse needs of all students. after her time in new orleans, cristina taught at dc preparatory academy in washington, d.c. and supported teachers in internalizing shifts in the curriculum and trying out innovative practices. she has worked to revise and write curriculum for the strategic education research partnership in washington, d.c., in addition to working as a literacy coach with mit’s learning lab and in the cambridge public schools, and is a national curriculum reviewer for edeports. she is passionate and experienced in curriculum adoption plans, instructional coaching, and personalized learning. cristina received her b.a. from tulane university, and her ed.m. from the harvard graduate school of education in literacy coaching. she is a native new mexican, and now lives in the dc area.
+cristina strunk is an associate partner at 瑞士vs喀麦隆亚盘赔率 . she is committed to creating meaningful learning experiences for students and teachers. cristina has spent the last ten years teaching, coaching, and working deeply with curriculum. she began her career in new orleans, serving as a founding staff member at harriet tubman charter school. during her time there, cristina was a middle school interventionist, reading teacher, the middle school data leader, and also worked to revise the ela curriculum to better meet the diverse needs of all students. after her time in new orleans, cristina taught at dc preparatory academy in washington, d.c. and supported teachers in internalizing shifts in the curriculum and trying out innovative practices. she has worked to revise and write curriculum for the strategic education research partnership in washington, d.c., in addition to working as a literacy coach with mit’s learning lab and in the cambridge public schools, and is a national curriculum reviewer for edeports. she is passionate and experienced in data-informed decision making, curriculum adoption plans, instructional coaching, and personalized learning. cristina received her b.a. from tulane university, and her ed.m. from the harvard graduate school of education in literacy coaching. she is a native new mexican, and now lives in st. louis, missouri.